-Are you having difficulty diagnosing communication problems on a vehicle?
-A Snap-on platform can help you to overcome the challenges and get to the root cause of the problem.
+A Snap-on® platform can help you to overcome the challenges and get to the root cause of the problem.

-You will need to use the lab scope function as that’s the only way to test a vehicle’s CAN network but once you’re hooked up your tool will tell you what you need to know.
+You will need to use the lab scope function, because that’s the only way to test a vehicle’s CAN network, but once you’re hooked up your tool will tell you what you need to know.

-Using a Snap-on VERUS Edge scan tool as an example, connect to a DLC break-out box using channels 6 and 14, which will be the same whatever you are working on as all CAN network vehicles terminate on pins 6 and 14 as standard.
+Using a Snap-on VERUS® Edge car diagnostic tool as an example, connect to a DLC break-out box using channels 6 and 14, which will be the same whatever you are working on as all CAN network vehicles terminate on pins 6 and 14 as standard.
 Connect the ground to pin 4 or 5.

 Set both channels on your lab scope to a 10v scale to give yourself a large, clear window in which to analyse the data, then set the time base down to 100 micro-seconds.